Unions of 1-factors in $r$-graphs and overfull graphs: The perfect matching polytope

 Let $F(G)$ denote the set of all fractional 1-factors of a graph $G$.
 If $M$ is a 1-factor, then its characteristic vector $\chi^M$ is contained in $F(G)$.
 Furthermore, if $w_1,\ldots,w_n\in F(G)$, then any convex combination $\sum_{i=1}^n\alpha_iw_i$ (where $\alpha_1,\ldots,\alpha_n$ are nonnegative real numbers summing up to 1) also belongs to $F(G)$.
 It follows that $F(G)$ contains the convex hull of all the vectors $\chi^M$ where $M$ is a 1-factor of $G$.
-The Perfect Matching Polytope Theorem asserts that the converse inclusion also holds: \begin{theorem}[\cite{Edmonds1965}] For any graph $G$, the set $F(G)$ coincides with the convex hull of the characteristic vectors of all 1-factors of $G$. \end{theorem}
+The following theorem by Edmonds asserts that the converse inclusion also holds: \begin{theorem}[Perfect Matching Polytope Theorem \cite{Edmonds1965}] For any graph $G$, the set $F(G)$ coincides with the convex hull of the characteristic vectors of all 1-factors of $G$. \end{theorem}

+Towards the generalized Berge-Fulkerson conjecture, Seymour \cite{Seymour_1979} gave an alternative proof of the following theorem, which is a corollary of Edmonds's matching polytope theorem (see \cite{Seymour_1979} for the details between these two theorems). \begin{theorem}[\cite{Seymour_1979}] For any $r$-graph $G$, there is a positive integer $p$ such that $G$ has $rp$ 1-factors and each edge is contained in precisely $p$ of them. \end{theorem}

-Besides this theorem, the following property on fractional 1-factors is also needed for the proof of the results presented in the next section. \begin{lemma} [\cite{Kaiser2006}] Let $w$ be a fractional 1-factor of a graph $G$ and $c\in \mathbb{R}^{E(G)}$.
-Then $G$ has a 1-factor $M$ such that $c\cdot \chi^M \geq c\cdot w$, where $\cdot$ denotes the scalar product, and $|M\cap C|=1$ for each edge-cut $C$ with odd cardinality and with $w(C)=1$. \end{lemma}
+We will use this theorem to deduce our first lower bound in the next section.
+Moreover, the following property on fractional 1-factors will play a crucial role in the proof for our second lower bound. \begin{lemma} [\cite{Kaiser2006}] Let $w$ be a fractional 1-factor of a graph $G$ and $c\in \mathbb{R}^{E(G)}$.
+Then $G$ has a 1-factor $M$ such that $c\cdot \chi^M \geq c\cdot w$, where $\cdot$ denotes the scalar product, and $|M\cap C|=1$ for each edge-cut $C$ of odd cardinality and with $w(C)=1$. \end{lemma} The proof of this lemma was given in \cite{Kaiser2006}, where Theorem \ref{thm_Edmonds} is the main tool for the proof.